Arctic foxes are extremely well adapted to their habitat, from changing their coat to match the surroundings twice a year to hunting in deep snow.

 Predators include red fox, wolverine, golden eagles, and humans.

-Hunting Arctic fox for fur has historically contributed to population declines, but that threat has reduced greatly in modern times.
-Current threats include sea ice loss due to climate change, the increase spread in diseases and parasites in some populations, and direct persecution trapping or poisoning due to being deemed a “nuisance” species by humans.
+Hunting fur has historically contributed to population declines, but that threat has reduced greatly in modern times.
+Now, Arctic foxes face different challenges, including sea ice loss due to climate change and increased spread in diseases and parasites in some populations.
+Additionally, some people trap or poison these foxes because they think they are a "nuisance" or a problem.

 Physical Description and Adaptations